willdarkins/Darkins_Note-Taker_WK-11/README.md

 * Navigate back to your code editor and the `db.json` file to view your updates in real time.

 ### USER
-* Follow THIS LINK to the deployed application hosted by Heroku.
+* Follow <a href= https://agile-springs-22845.herokuapp.com/ target="_blank">THIS LINK</a> to the deployed application hosted by Heroku.
 * Refer to previous steps in Developer section to operate application

 ## Credits